States and federal territories of Malaysia: Creation of Malaysia

 While politics in Sabah and Sarawak were new and developing within the context of the new federation, politics in Singapore was more established.
 Singapore's People's Action Party (PAP) agreed with the new constitution, but quickly found its power limited due to Alliance dominance of the federation.
 In the 1964 Malaysian general election the PAP decided to contest a small number of seats at both the state and federal level (15 and 9 respectively) outside of Singapore, in opposition to the MCA.
 The PAP won only one seat, and ended up in conflict with not just the MCA, but UMNO, who openly supported MCA candidates.
 Subsequently, the PAP positioned itself in opposition to the whole Alliance, under the slogan of "Malaysian Malaysia", challenging the racial provisions of the constitution.
 The PAP joined with other opposition parties to form the Malaysian Solidarity Convention, and sought not only ethnic Chinese votes but directly sought Malay ones.
 Escalating disagreements between Alliance and PAP included not only race relations but other issues such as revenue sharing.
 Singapore was expelled from the Federation to become an independent state in 1965, leaving the current 13 states.
 The expulsion was kept secret from the British government until it occurred.
 Singaporean minister E. W. Barker created a mutual agreement to ensure the separation was smooth, based on the dissolution of the British West Indies.
-Malaysia recognised Singapore immediately, and the agreement continued water arragements already in place between Singapore and Johor.
+Malaysia recognised Singapore immediately, and the agreement continued water arrangements already in place between Singapore and Johor.

+External pressure on the federation coincidentally ended at this time, as Sukarno was overthrown and the Indonesia–Malaysia confrontation ended.
 The sudden departure of Singapore caused tensions with Sabah and Sarawak, whose leaders saw this as a signal to reassess their own relationships with Kuala Lumpur.
-In the immediate years following, the chief ministers of both states (Fuad Stephens in Sabah and Stephen Kalong Ningkan in Sarawak) were forced out by the federal government.
+Discussion even emerged of finding a way for Sabah and Sarawak to maintain links with Singapore rather than Malaya.
+However, the national government began to exercise more power in Sabah and Sarawak.
+Sabahan former chief minister Fuad Stephens was removed from the federal government after requesting a renegotiation.
+Sarawakian Chief Minister Stephen Kalong Ningkan was later forced out by the federal government due to his support for state rights.
+Foreign civil servants in Sarawak were requested to leave by 1967.
 Local parties in Sabah and Sarawak later closely aligned themselves with Alliance.